-In October 2012, when the new procurement system was implemented under a statewide coordinating entity (currently CTS LanguageLink), the Washington State Hospital Association (WSHA) found out that interpreters were not required to be immunized to work with Medicaid medical enrollees through the HCA's program.
-Many large hospitals therefore refused to use the HCA Interpreter Services program (and their vendor CTSLanguageLink) until immunizations/proof of immunity is required and tracked.
+In October 2012, when the new procurement system was implemented under a statewide coordinating entity (currently ULS and formerly CTS LanguageLink), the Washington State Hospital Association (WSHA) found out that interpreters were not required to be immunized to work with Medicaid medical enrollees through the HCA-Medicaid program.
+Many large hospitals therefore refused to use the HCA Interpreter Services program (and their vendor then CTSLanguageLink) until immunizations/proof of immunity is required and tracked.

 Remember: any expenditure for the immunizations and tests required to work at HCA Medicaid appointments are business expenses and may be deducted as such when you file your taxes.
 Please consult your tax accountant for your particular tax case.